MariiaVision/msp_tracker/README.md

 1. In necessary update the environment: `conda env update --file environment.yml`
 2. In a terminal (Anaconda prompt for Windows) navigate to the software folder, activate the environment: `conda activate msp'
 3. To run the software: `python msptracker.py`:
-  - Load the movie
+  - load the image sequence
   - set detection parameters
   - set linking parameter
-  - run it in all the movie
+  - run for the entire image sequence
-  - select membrane, set parameters and run in all the movie
+  - select membrane, set parameters and run for the entire image sequence

 2a.
 For window machine double click on `run_tracker_windows.bat` - it should do all the work